atyalexyoung/data-loom/docs/getting-started.md

 - .NET 8 SDK installed (if using the C# client)
 - Docker (optional, if using the Docker container)

+The main development environment uses a devcontainer which should get everything you need.
+The only thing that needs fixing is the ssh key paths in the .devcontainer/devcontainer.json, which are mostly just for doing git commands while in the devcontainer.

 ## Running the Go Server
 1. Clone the repo:
 2. build the go project at /server/cmd/data-loom-server/main.go